How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Changes to UI/UX design should be considered the same as the tech peculiarities of porting.
 After all, Android and iOS have different design languages – flat and material.

-So to convert Android to iOS app or vice versa, the development team should mind design guidelines provided by Apple and Google to ensure a great user experience.
-This means you may need a UI/UX designer in the team to take care of this.
+So to convert Android to iOS app and vice versa, the development team should mind the design guidelines provided by Apple and Google to ensure a great user experience.
+This means you may need a UI/UX designer on the team to handle this.

 Let’s consider several differences between designing apps for Android and iOS.